 In addition, there is a section setting out the GAA's views on the adequacy and quality of the Firm's policies on ESG financial considerations, non-financial considerations, and stewardship.
-Whilst this is a largely qualitative assessment, the GAA has considered the Firm's policies in comparison to others the GAA has knowledge of.
+Whilst this is a largely qualitative assessment the GAA has considered the Firm's policies in comparison to others the GAA has knowledge of.

-An assessment has also been made of the net investment performance, quality of communications and quality of the administration service including processing of core financial transactions, and costs and charges relative to a suitable comparator group of product providers.
+A comparative assessment of the Firm's pension product has also been made of the net investment performance, quality of communication and quality of the administration service including processing of core financial transactions, and costs and charges relative to a suitable comparator group of product providers.
 Comments on the outcome of these assessments is included in the sections for the relevant Features.
-We have also considered whether an alternative provider would offer better Value for Money so that we can inform the Firm if we believe this to be the case.
-Details of the comparisons, including how the comparator providers and products were determined is set out in Appendix B.
+We have also considered whether overall an alternative provider would offer better Value for Money so that we can inform the Firm if we believe this to be the case.
+Details of how the comparator providers and products were determined is set out in Appendix B.